Hebrew College’s New Home: A Shared Campus in Newton, Massachusetts

 Building.
 Dreaming.
 Growing.
 Together.

 The vision for the collaborative builds on the strength of existing relationships with organizations that are currently located at Temple Reyim’s campus, including Mayyim Hayyim Living Waters Community Mikveh and Education Center, Kesher Newton Jewish Afterschool Program, and Zamir Chorale of Boston.
-Hebrew College will be bringing several other dynamic pluralistic Boston-based Jewish organizations to the shared campus, including the Jewish Arts Collaborative, the Jewish Women’s Archive, Keshet, the Massachusetts Board of Rabbis, RUACH/ Breath Lab, and Camp Yavneh to create an interdisciplinary hub of Jewish learning, spirituality, and innovation.
+Hebrew College will be bringing several other dynamic pluralistic Boston-based Jewish organizations to the shared campus, including the Jewish Arts Collaborative, the Jewish Women’s Archive, Keshet, the Massachusetts Board of Rabbis, and RUACH/ Breath Lab to create an interdisciplinary hub of Jewish learning, spirituality, and innovation.

 our new campus